 The Guide to Nontoxic Deodorant—Plus Our 7 Favorites

-We are there: Cracking the code for a nontoxic deodorant that really, truly works wasn’t easy, but it has been cracked—not just by a single company, but by several.
-While the potential health problems associated with conventional antiperspirants and deodorants have been common knowledge for decades, the alternatives were less than reliable and often so weak as to not really have an effect beyond the momentary scents of a few essential oils or herbs.
-If you really had an important presentation or a big date, even the most health-conscious person could not be faulted for keeping a backup conventional product somewhere in the back of the closet.
+We are there: Cracking the code for a nontoxic deodorant that really, truly works wasn’t easy, but it has been cracked—and not just by a single company, but by several.
+While the potential health problems associated with conventional antiperspirants and deodorants have been common knowledge for decades, the alternatives were less than reliable and often so weak as to not really have an effect beyond the momentary scent of a few essential oils or herbs.
+If you had a really important presentation or a big date, even the most health-conscious person could not be faulted for keeping a backup conventional product somewhere in the back of the closet.

-Studies connecting antiperspirants and deodorants to breast cancer and Alzheimers have been inconclusive, though receive a breast cancer diagnosis at most major medical centers and you will be immediately told to stop using conventional antiperspirants and deodorants.
-Parabens from antiperspirant and deodorant formulas are found in breast cancer tumors, but because these diseases are complex, it is nearly impossible to draw definitive conclusions about causality.
+Studies connecting antiperspirants and deodorants to breast cancer and Alzheimers have been inconclusive, though receive a breast cancer diagnosis at most major medical centers, and you will be told to stop using conventional antiperspirants and deodorants.
+Parabens from antiperspirant and deodorant formulas have been found in breast cancer tumors, but because these diseases are complex, it is nearly impossible to draw definitive conclusions about causality.

-That said, depositing elements like fragrance and aluminum continuously onto skin, seems foolhardy to many.
-Clean-beauty companies have developed deodorants that do none of the above—and still work.
+That said, depositing elements like synthetic fragrance (an ingredient that can legally be used to mask hundreds of other ingredients) and aluminum onto the thin skin of the underarms seems a risk not worth taking, especially because clean-beauty companies have developed deodorants that do none of the above and still work.
 They’re pretty incredible—and have to be tried to be believed.
 Clean deodorants come at the problem from several different angles: Some employ botanical and clay powders to absorb wetness; others use essential oils and plant ingredients to target odor.